ravikumark815/go/Notes.md

 ### Packages/Modules
 - Packages allow you to keep related together and go looks for packages codes in specific directories.
+- Variables/Functions starting with uppercase letters are accessible outside the package
+- To retrieve values or variables for valid authenticated access, we can write getter functions that start with uppercase letters and simply return the variable value.
 - `package main` must have `main` function in it.
 Package names are mostly lowercase
 - Example:
 ```go